 - Be honest about what can be delegated and what needs to be done.
 Yes, you can hire someone to come in and clean the house each week or two, which means you can probably skip some household chores.
 But there are things that need to be done daily – like laundry, dishes, and wiping spills off the counter.
 This is discipline.
 This is also compassionate.

-- Dig into your mind (and your heart) about what’s going to bug you if it isn’t taken care of?
-What will make you want to avoid coming home?
-What are you going to regret not doing come Friday?
-What’s going to bounce around in your head and make you feel cranky or angry?
-What’s going to make you sad if you skip?
-What’s going to make you feel happy or proud or accomplished?
+- Dig into your mind (and your heart) and ask yourself: what’s going to bug you if it isn’t taken care of?
+What will make you feel sad if it’s skipped.
+And, what, when done, will make you feel happy or proud or accomplished?

 - Ask yourself what needs to be maintained in order for your life to feel like ease and flow instead of feeling draggy and plugged?
 This is compassionate.
 This is also self-discipline.
 We create structure and systems so that life moves more smoothly.

-- Remind yourself that though routines help, there are going to be those days when you have to completely give yourself over to your inner rebel so that your soul feels nourished.
+- Create solid routines for yourself.
+And, remind yourself that there are going to be days when, for the sake of your own soul, you need to allow yoru inner rebel to have her say.
 And there are also going to be days where your inner disciplinarian must run the show.
 This is where the art comes in.
 It’s how we offer compassion and balance it with discipline.